 Welcome

 I previously worked as an Assistant Professor of Economics at the University of Copenhagen.
-I continue to teach as an External Lecturer at the University of Copenhagen, where I teach graduate coursework on Heterogeneous Agent Macro Models.
+I continue to act as an External Lecturer at the University of Copenhagen, where I teach a graduate course on Heterogeneous Agent Macro Models.
 I'm also a Research Associate at the Center for Economic Behavior and Inequality (CEBI) in Copenhagen and the Institute for Fiscal Studies (IFS) in London.
 I completed my PhD in Economics at the University of Oxford, during which time I was a visiting student at Yale University and a visiting scholar at the IFS.

 What's new?